 Bamboo Kitchen Cabinet Style Ideas

 - Black and Bamboo Kitchen - Dark cabinets and black marble counters and backsplashes are the epitome of elegance.
 Swap traditional cherry for the unexpected look of dark bamboo to put a custom spin on this trendy look.
 Paint the walls honey yellow and the ceiling a contrasting dove gray to add light to this luxurious design, or go even deeper with shades of red or rose.
 Black or stainless appliances and chrome cabinet hardware add the finishing touches that make this kitchen shine.

 - Ultra-Modern Kitchen - Combine bamboo cabinets with stainless steel for a state-of-the-art kitchen that is truly unique.
 Choose an industrial stainless countertop and sink or pair poured concrete counters and floors with a hammered steel backsplash and oven hood.
 Mix it up by using matching gray granite or engineered stone on an island or bar.
 Hanging chrome pole lights, contemporary furnishings and a built-in entertainment center and docking station complete this kitchen of the future.

 - Green and Gold Kitchen - Go green in more ways than one and use the colors of nature to offset beautiful bamboo.
-Green and gold veined marble creates a striking contrast against the dark surfaces of the cabinets.
-Alternatively, try small glass tiles in multiple shades of green or green, brown and gold as a backsplash against a golden hardwood or granite counter.
+Green and gold-veined marble creates a striking contrast against the dark surfaces of the cabinets.
+Alternatively, try small glass tiles in multiple shades of green or brown, green and gold as a backsplash against a golden hardwood or granite counter.
 For a truly environmentally friendly kitchen, combine bamboo cabinets with energy saving appliances, recycled tile counters and a naturally insulating concrete floor.